 Retirement Income Planning Fort Wayne, IN

 Many people in Fort Wayne, IN dedicate much of their working lives to careful saving and investing for retirement.
-That phase matters.
+That effort is meaningful.
 However, shifting from accumulation to drawing income presents a new set of challenges.
-Instead of asking how much can I accumulate?, the more important question becomes how do I create lasting, flexible income from what I’ve saved?
+Rather than focusing on how much can I accumulate?, the focus shifts to how those savings can produce income that lasts and adjusts over time.

 - What retirement income planning is and how it differs from saving for retirement